engaudy/api-testing-playwright/README.md

 # Booking API Test Automation

 This project automates end-to-end API testing of the Booking API using **Playwright** and **Cucumber** (BDD).
-It is designed to be modular, reusable, and easy to extend.
+It is designed to be modular, reusable, and easy to extend and you can use github actions and then download the report(.html).

 ## 📋 Prerequisites